Teacher With Criminal Record

 Becoming a Teacher in Florida

 Many people who contact me about an expungement are concerned about their ability to be a teacher in the public school system of Florida.
 In this post I try to explain what the Florida law states regarding the employment of teachers as it relates to past criminal records.
+You may also want to read my post on obtaining public employment with a criminal record.

 Prerequisites to Teach